TeibaMHami/Password-Security-Analysis/README.md

 ### Regional & Industry Trends
 - Most common passwords by country
 - Most common passwords in certain industries
-- Comparison of crack time by region
+- Comparison of crack time accross different types of passwords
 ## Limitations
 - This is an exploratory project using sample-sized datasets
 - Results are indicative, not exhaustive